 Only open the instant coffee when you want to make some to keep moisture out.

 Store Coffee in a Cool, Dry, and Dark Place

 Coffee also doesn’t like warm, bright environments.
 These conditions can again dilute the flavor as well as encourage mold growth.

 The best spot for any coffee grounds, instant or otherwise, is in a pantry with the door closed.

-The kitchen pantry is cool and dark enough that the grounds will stay of good quality for a long time to come.
+The kitchen pantry is cool and dark enough that the grounds will extend the life of your coffee.

 If your pantry is filled to the brim, then at least keep the instant coffee out of direct sunlight and in a room temperature environment.